 Of course, not all shoes work well with socks which brings us to the next of our shoe bite hacks that work well and that is to use products that help to remove the friction.

-If you want to start with a specially created product then look no further than Dr Scholls Blister Prevention Stick which is a great product you can buy on Amazon to deal with shoe bites.
+If you want to start with a specially created product then look for Anti-Blister Balm which is a great product you can buy on Amazon to deal with shoe bites.

 This product looks a bit like a deodorant stick and all you need to do is rub the product on the areas where your shoes are pinching or rubbing.
 When the product is on the affected area you should find that your shoes will now glide over the skin easily without creating pain or marks.